-There are signs on stalls that are certified organic, and the farmers are just the best.
+There are signs on stalls that are certified organic.
+Really, the farmers are just the best!
 I always ask for recommendations and recipes.
 There are food trucks at the markets, too!
-And I know most of them won’t mind if you brought your own mug, container, or cutlery.
-I can’t recommend any food truck because we usually head to the market right after we had breakfast, so we never eat there.
+And I know most of them won’t mind if you bring your own mug, container, or cutlery.
+I can’t recommend any food trucks because we usually head to the market right after we had breakfast, so we never eat there.

 There are so many more awesome farmers and crafty folks at the farmers markets, and I am sure picking out the ones we frequent doesn’t do all of them justice!
 Besides, we usually go to the same ones, so we don’t even know every single vendor.
 Well, you know what that means—you will have to check them out yourself 😉!
 You can check out the market schedule, all vendors, etc. here.

 If you are vegan like we are, you most likely use the Happy Cow app anyway.
 Getting vegan food in a zero waste manner is as easy as going to one of those places and ordering your food “for here, without any disposables”.
 Unless, of course, you are waltzing into some fast food joint that serves everything on disposables only.
 But even there you will most likely get away with bringing your own food container.

 If you want to avoid those nasty BPA-coated receipts, you will be more successful at places with counter service as opposed to table service.
 But even in restaurants with table service, you can still ask them to not print the receipt, if possible, and just telling you the amount when you ask for the check.